kasamtDE/netflix-clone/README.md

-I made a Netflix-Clone to practice my React skills
+I made a Netflix-Clone Project to practice my React skills

 Link to the Website: https://netflix-clone-kasamtde.netlify.app/